Originate/guide/cucumber.md

 # Originate Guides - Cucumber

+Cucumber is a tool for example-driven development or [specification by example](https://en.wikipedia.org/wiki/Specification_by_example), a collaborative methodology for defining requirements and functional tests for software products using realistic, executable examples instead of abstract statements.

 Feature specifications written using Cucumber fulfill many roles in modern agile development teams:

 * It is _living documentation_ of the product